Wall-Brew-Co/open-source/README.md

 ### Get It For Free

-For every point we've outlined in this document, we could select from many implementations to fulfil our needs and preferences.
+For every point we've outlined in this document, we could select from many implementations to fulfill our needs and preferences.
-There are many companies and resources which exist to fulfil each of these needs, and they each come with their own tradeoffs, paradigms, and cognitive overhead.
+There are many companies and resources which exist to fulfill each of these needs, and they each come with their own tradeoffs, paradigms, and cognitive overhead.
 Some of these options require payment, some require plugins or third-party extensions, and all come with some cost of maintenance and implementation.

 The maintenance cost of our suite of tools must be set in balance against the value they provide.